coobas/pydata-prague-optimization-2019/README.md

-# pydata-prague-2019
+# Optimizing numerical calculations in Python

-PyData Prague meetup presentation
+Slides for the PyData Prague meetup presentation, Jan 23 2019.